YafetGetu/Etcars-online-car-store/README.md

-Car Store Desktop App
+# 🚗 Car Store Desktop App

-The Car Store Desktop App is a simple and user-friendly C# Windows Forms application designed to sell cars and manage customer orders.
+The **Car Store Desktop App** is a simple and user-friendly C# Windows Forms application designed to sell cars and manage customer orders.

-🛠 Features
+## 🛠 Features

-    🏷️ View Cars for Sale – Browse a list of available cars with details like model, price, and image.
+- 🏷️ View Cars for Sale – Browse a list of available cars with details like model, price, and image.

-    🛒 Make an Order – Customers can select a car and place an order directly through the app.
+- 🛒 Make an Order – Customers can select a car and place an order directly through the app.

-    📋 Order Management – The app stores customer orders for review and processing.
+- 📋 Order Management – The app stores customer orders for review and processing.

-    🎨 Modern UI – Clean and professional interface with intuitive navigation.
+- 🎨 Modern UI – Clean and professional interface with intuitive navigation.

-💻 Technologies Used
+## 💻 Technologies Used

-    C# (.NET Framework)
+- C# (.NET Framework)

-    Windows Forms
+- Windows Forms

-    Visual Studio
+- Visual Studio

-📦 How to Run
+## 📦 How to Run

-    Clone or download the project.
+1. Clone or download the project.

-    Open the solution (.sln) file in Visual Studio.
+2. Open the solution (.sln) file in Visual Studio.

-    Build the solution.
+3. Build the solution.

-    Run the application (F5 or click Start).
+4. Run the application (press F5 or click **Start**).

-📸 Screenshots
+## 📸 Screenshots

-Include screenshots of the main form, car list, and order form if available.
-📁 Project Structure (Example)
+## 📁 Project Structure (Example)

 CarStore/
 ├── Forms/